 Sometimes, you need some gear before a trip.
 This could be anything from a new swimsuit for your beach vacation to luggage to vaccinations!
 Keep track of those costs here and factor it in to the overall budget of your trip.

 This is a sample packing list, yes, but it also covers just about everything you’ll need for your trip.
-I know there are 5 shoes mentioned, please don’t bring 5 shoes!
+I know there are 5 shoes mentioned, please don’t bring 5 pairs of shoes!
 It’s just an example of footwear you might need depending on your planned activities.
 If you’re not hiking, please don’t bring hiking shoes!

 If you’d like to purchase these templates, they’re available here!